 According to WHO, between 2000 and 2014, the number of malaria-related deaths fell by 40% worldwide, from an estimated 743 000 to 446 000.
 WHO's World Malaria Report 2019 says that there were no global gains in reducing new infections over the period 2014-2018.
 And nearly as many people died from malaria in 2018 as the year before.

 World Malaria Day: History

 World Malaria Day was developed from Africa Malaria Day which was first held in 2008.
-It is basically an event that had been observed since 2001 by African governments.
-They worked towards the progress goal which aimed at controlling malaria and reduces its mortality in African countries.
+It was basically an event that had been observed since 2001 by African governments.
+They worked towards the progress goal which aimed at controlling malaria and reducing its mortality in African countries.

 At the 60th session of the World Health Assembly, a meeting sponsored by the World Health Organisation (WHO) in 2007 proposed that Africa Malaria Day be changed to World Malaria Day to identify the existence of malaria in the countries worldwide and to bring awareness among people globally to fight against malaria disease.

 World Malaria Day also enables new donors to join in a global partnership against malaria, and for research and academic institutions to reveal scientific advances to the public.

 The day also gives international partners, companies, and foundations a chance to showcase their efforts and reflect on how to scale up what has worked.